KIT-ISAS/RTCF/README.md

 Custom ROS message packages can be easily used within the RTCF, thanks to [rtt_roscomm](https://github.com/orocos/rtt_ros_integration/tree/toolchain-2.9/rtt_roscomm#making-a-packages-ros-msg-and-srv-types-available).

-To generate such a RTCF-compatible message package, execute the following command in your workspace's `src`-directory:
+To generate such an RTCF-compatible message package, execute the following command in your workspace's `src`-directory:

 ```bash
 rosrun rtt_roscomm create_rtt_msgs your_custom_msgs